-- □ Government treatment for any services provided in a local, state or federal government facility or agency except when payment under the plan is expressly required by federal or state law. - □ Any treatment or services caused by or arising out of the course of employment or covered under any public liability insurance, including, but not limited to, Worker's Compensation programs. - $\hfill\square$ Terms and conditions of coverage not outlined in the Evidence of Coverage. - □ Diagnostic scanning, including Magnetic Resonance Imaging (MRI), CAT scans and/or other types of diagnostic scanning. - □ Thermography.

-- Hypnotherapy, behavior training, sleep therapy, weight programs, educational programs, nonmedical self-care or self-help, or any self-help physical exercise training, or any related diagnostic testing. - □ Vitamins, minerals, nutritional supplements or other similar-type products. - □ Acupuncture under anesthesia, hospitalization or any related services. - □ Intravenous injections or solutions. - □ Prescription drugs or medicines, including a non-legend or proprietary medicine or medication not requiring a prescription order.
+- □ Government treatment for any services provided in a local, state or federal government facility or agency, except when federal or state law requires payment under the plan. - □ Any treatment or services caused by or resulting from employment, or covered under any public liability insurance, including Worker's Compensation programs. - □ Terms and conditions of coverage not outlined in the Evidence of Coverage. - Diagnostic scanning, including Magnetic Resonance Imaging (MRI), CAT scans and/or other types of diagnostic scanning. - □ Thermography. - Hypnotherapy, behavior training, sleep therapy, weight programs, educational programs, nonmedical self-care or self-help including any self-help physical exercise training, or any related diagnostic testing. - □ Vitamins, minerals, nutritional supplements or other similar-type products. - □ Acupuncture under anesthesia, hospitalization or any related services. - □ Intravenous injections or solutions. - □ Prescription drugs or medicines, including non-legend or proprietary medication, that don't require a prescription order.